awiswasi/CShell/README.md

 # CShell
-A simple Linux shell built with C language.
+A simple Linux kernel shell with user commands.
 Inspired by Stephen Brennan's lsh.